-The new generation 2023 Honda CR-V will break cover later this year, giving Honda customers in the United States brand new models in the compact SUV segment in addition to the sub-compact (with the new HR-V).
+The new generation 2023 Honda CR-V will break cover next month, to give Honda customers in the United States brand new models in the compact, sub-compact (all-new Honda HR-V) and mid-size (2023 Honda Pilot) SUV segments.
 Here’s what we know about the future iteration of America’s favorite crossover-SUV.

-The 2023 Honda CR-V will have a simpler interior that aligns with the brand’s new philosophy – “Simplicity and something.”
-Honda should use a slimmer dashboard and clean up the CR-V’s center console, relocating the infotainment system screen and reducing the number of physical controls.
-The company will likely mount the touchscreen panel atop the dashboard, making it more easily accessible to the driver, while keeping the console clean.
-Another significant change should be the adoption of a 10.2-inch fully digital instrument cluster.
-It is safe to assume that wireless Apple CarPlay and wireless Android Auto will be available.
+The 2023 Honda CR-V will have a simple interior that aligns with the brand’s new philosophy – “Simplicity and something.”
+Honda will use a slimmer dashboard and clean up the CR-V’s center console, relocating the infotainment system screen and reducing the number of physical controls.
+The company has mounted the touchscreen panel atop the dashboard, making it more easily accessible to the driver, while keeping the console clean.

 Honda will likely offer the new Honda Sensing 360 system, a package of various safety and driver-assistive technologies, in the next-gen CR-V. Honda Sensing 360 should get a better sense of the vehicle’s surroundings compared to 2022 CR-V’s Honda Sensing, as Honda says that it has an expanded sensory range around the vehicle.
 The company said in 2021 that it will first apply the new omnidirectional safety and driver-assistive system in China in 2022 and that it plans to make it a part of standard equipment in the U.S. by 2030.

-Honda makes the current CR-V is available in five- and seven-seat versions, but it doesn’t sell the latter in the U.S region.
-Citing the longer body, American media outlets are speculating that Honda will launch the next-gen CR-V in the U.S. in both five- and seven-seat versions, though we haven’t spotted a third row of seats on prototypes yet.
+Honda makes the CR-V in five- and seven-seat versions, but it doesn’t sell the latter in the American market.
+Citing the prototype’s longer body, American media outlets are speculating that Honda will launch the next-gen CR-V in the U.S. in both five- and seven-seat versions, though we haven’t spotted the third row of seats yet.

-There are still some unanswered questions on the seating and powertrain choices of the new CR-V, but we’ll get more information in the coming months.
+There are still some unanswered questions on the seating and powertrain choices of the new CR-V for the U.S., but we’ll get more information in the coming weeks.